simplycycling/ansible-mac-dev-setup/README.md

 - Ansible
 - Git

 There will certainly be more requirements, as this progresses.

+### Run
+Pretty simple:

+- Install Ansible, via pip
+- Install git
+- Clone this repo
+- cd into repo, run:
+    ansible-playbook -i inventory main.yml